 As a Delegate, I:

 - Passed legislation allowing service-disabled veteran-owned businesses to purchase property that the government no longer needs.
 This effort, inspired by feedback from veteran-owned businesses in Prince William County, made it possible for nearly 311 certified service-disabled Veteran-owned small businesses in Virginia to access the capital needed to launch their businesses confidently.

 - Proposed amendments to the state budget to restore two key workforce development programs that help veterans enter the workforce — Virginia’s Job Investment Program and Virginia’s Talent Accelerator Program.

 - Co-sponsored legislation expanding access to alternative treatment options for those experiencing PTSD and related conditions.

-As Governor, I will keep up this momentum, and continue to fight for our veterans.
-They protect and serve our families, and it’s critical that we do the same.
+As Governor, I will keep up this momentum and continue to fight for our veterans.
+They protect and serve our families and we must do the same.